• Skip to primary navigation

 Making it with sugar.
 I don’t like adding sugar to these, as it can make a drink too sweet after the cubes melt.
 However, it’s possible to make sweetened tea ice cubes.
 Sugar and artificial sweeteners work for that, just avoid adding too much or they cubes won’t freeze properly.

 When choosing to add milk and/or sugar, prefer silicon ice tray moldes where you can "pop out" the ice.
-Ice cubes can be harder to remove from the tray when made with these addition ingredients.
+Ice cubes can be harder to remove from the tray when made with these additional ingredients.

 These ice cubes can be transferred to a resealable plastic bag or airtight container and kept in the freezer for up to 3 months.
 They might start to develop some off flavors after that time.

-Where to use them
+🍶Where to use them

+I love adding these to my Thai Tea Lemonade, but they are also fantastic with any milk tea.
 Here are some of my favorite recipes that are great with tea ice cubes:

 • 2bottles of Earl Grey Milk Tea.